MicrosoftDocs/dynamics-365-fraud-protection/content/event-tracing.md

 1. Select an event and review the description and sample of the JSON payload before saving the subscription by selecting **Create**.

      Events are instantaneously sent to your Event Hubs instance from that point in time.
-If you selected Blob Storage the copy process to write all historical data will begin and then all events will be published to your container every 30 minutes.
+If you selected Blob Storage, the copy process to write all historical data will begin and all events will be published to your container every 30 minutes.

 1. Go back to the [Fraud Protection](https://dfp.microsoft.com/) portal to view the count for the **Events/Hr.** metric and make sure that data is being sent to Event Hubs and Blob Storage.